MarcinMoskala/ActivityStarter/README.md

 More information on [Installation](https://github.com/MarcinMoskala/ActivityStarter/wiki/Installation) page.

-# Parceler
+## Parceler

 Since version 0.70, there is native support for [Parceler library](https://github.com/johncarl81/parceler).
-To use it, use `Arg` annotation with `parceler` property set to `true`:
+To wrap and unwrap parameter using Parceler, use `Arg` annotation with `parceler` property set to `true`:

 ```
 @Arg(parceler = true) StudentParcel studentParceler;